encode/starlette/docs/index.md

 ## Dependencies

-Starlette does not have any hard dependencies, but the following are optional:
+Starlette only requires `anyio`, and the following dependencies are optional:

 * [`requests`][requests] - Required if you want to use the `TestClient`.
 * [`jinja2`][jinja2] - Required if you want to use `Jinja2Templates`.